appliedecon/math/README.md

 # math

 This contains notebooks overviewing mathematical concepts.
+This was a demo for a student I was tutoring.